 In the second day of workshop, Dr. Stephanie Evergreen will lead attendees through how to manipulate Excel into making impactful charts and graphs, step-by-step, using provided data sets distributed to the audience.
 Audience members will leave the session with more in depth knowledge about to craft effective data displays.
 The demonstration will occur in the computer lab on PCs running Office 2010.
 Completing the session moves one to Excel Ninja Level 10.

 Attendees will learn:

-2. How to apply graphic design best practices and visual processing theory to enhance data visualizations with simple, immediately implementable steps
+- How to apply graphic design best practices and visual processing theory to enhance data visualizations with simple, immediately implementable steps

 Workshop attendees will leave with helpful handouts and a copy of Effective Data Visualization (Sage, 2016).